ExistentialEnso/enso-lists/macos-apps.md

 * [Focus](https://heyfocus.com) - Though I have a substantial social media presence, if I get too caught up in the goings-on there, I can spend hours that later feel wasted scrolling through things.
 Focus lets you temporarily block websites and apps that distract you.
 * [Noizio](http://noiz.io) - Ambient sound player.
 I like to mix "Summer Night" and "October Rain" to relax and focus.
 * [Reeder](http://reederapp.com/mac/) - How I browse my news feeds (using Feedly, but it supports others!)
+* [Ulysses](https://ulysses.app) - Great tool for keeping track of your writing and getting a distraction-free workspace.
 * [Zotero](https://www.zotero.org) - Academic research organization tool that I used to track peer reviewed research.

 ## Entertainment